myersm0/what-was-said/README.md

 # Cathedrals

-Personal knowledge base for clipped documents.
-Stores web clips, notes, transcripts, papers in SQLite with full-text and semantic search.
+My personal knowledge base for notes and documents.
+Stores web clips, notes, whisper-transcribed voice memos, emails, papers, etc, in SQLite with full-text and semantic search.

 ## Installation
 After ensuring the prerequisites (see section below) are met: